julienmn/mpv-music-wrapper/cover_selection_spec.md

 ## Tiny handling

+- Tiny images can be in Bucket 1.
+- Within Bucket 1: when otherwise comparable, a non-tiny image beats a tiny one.
+- If Bucket 1 contains only tiny images, compare Bucket 2:
+  - If Bucket 2 has any non-tiny images, pick the best non-tiny image in Bucket 2.
-- Tiny images may be in Bucket 1.
-A non-tiny Bucket-1 image beats a tiny Bucket-1 image when otherwise comparable.
-If Bucket 1 has only tiny images, the best non-tiny image in Bucket 2 can win over them (best available image overall is chosen).
+  - If Bucket 2 also has only tiny images, pick the best available image overall.